flucoma/flucoma-docs/doc/Transients.rst

 :control order:

-   The order in samples of the impulse response filter used to model the estimated continuous signal.
-It is how many previous samples are used by the algorithm to predict the next one as reference for the model.
-The higher the order, the more accurate is its spectral definition, not unlike fft, improving low frequency resolution, but it differs in that it is not conected to its temporal resolution.
+   How many previous samples are used by the algorithm to create the autoregressive model of the signal.
+The higher the order, the more accurate is its spectral definition, improving low frequency resolution (similar to an FFT but it differs in that it is not connected to temporal resolution).

 :control blockSize:

-   The size in samples of frame on which it the algorithm is operating.
-High values are more cpu intensive, and also determines the maximum transient size, which will not be allowed to be more than half that lenght in size.
+   The size of audio chunk (in samples) on which it the algorithm is operating.
+This determines the maximum duration (in samples) of a detected transient, which cannot be more than than half ``blockSize``.
+High values are more cpu intensive.

 :control padSize: